U.S. flag

 Disease or Syndrome

-Proteasome-associated autoinflammatory syndrome-3 is an autosomal recessive syndrome with onset in early infancy.
+Proteasome-associated autoinflammatory syndrome-3 (PRAAS3) is an autosomal recessive syndrome with onset in early infancy.
 Affected individuals present with nodular dermatitis, recurrent fever, myositis, panniculitis-induced lipodystrophy, lymphadenopathy, and dysregulation of the immune response, particularly associated with abnormal type I interferon-induced gene expression patterns.
 Additional features are highly variable, but may include joint contractures, hepatosplenomegaly, anemia, thrombocytopenia, recurrent infections, autoantibodies, and hypergammaglobulinemia.
 Some patients may have intracranial calcifications (summary by Brehm et al., 2015).
 For a discussion of genetic heterogeneity of PRAAS, see PRAAS1 (256040).

 PLIN1-related familial partial lipodystrophy